 With mobile phones and other portable devices commonly having audio recording functions, it is easy for an employee to covertly record disciplinary hearings which they may look to rely upon at a later date.
-Whether or not such evidence would be admissible at an Employment Tribunal will depend on the circumstances, but employers would be best placed to try to avoid such a situation arising.
+Whether or not such evidence would be admissible at an Employment Tribunal will depend on the circumstances, but employers would be best placed to try to avoid such a situation arising, by asking at the outset of the meeting for all parties to confirm that nothing is being recorded.